Writing is an exploration, you start from nothing and learn as you go! I have a degree in literature and aspire to be a professor.

-In ‘The Broken Heart’ (Bhagna Hriday) nature remain the irreplaceable teacher and the cradle of the spirit.
+In ‘The Broken Heart’ (Bhagna Hriday) nature remains the irreplaceable teacher and the cradle of the spirit.
 In the poems ‘The Evening Songs’ and ‘Again’ (Abar) nature is the usual refuge of his lovers, heartbroken and mocked by the callous world.
 To his abode of love, the only welcome visitors are, ‘the soft-hearten breeze,’ ‘the winds,’ ‘the dawn,’ which recalls the commonplace outpouring of Keats.
-A new theme of nature in ‘The Morning Songs,’ includes the emergence of world from the nebulous sea of mist, instead of the indefinable “nought” of tradition.
+A new theme of nature in ‘The Morning Songs,’ includes the emergence of the world from the nebulous sea of mist, instead of the indefinable “nought” of tradition.
 There is a keener appreciation of landscape and the universe:

 “Around the ample Sun danced in unison